tonethar/IGME-330-Spring-2022/projects/p1-checkpoint-1.md

     - For now, it must state the app's name or title, and a 2 or 3 sentence description of the project.
 It also must have a theme related image on it (a "brand" or font awesome icon does not meet this requirement)
   - **app.html** - no specific content is required
   - **favorites.html** - no specific content is required
   - **about.html** - this is where you will describe what API or data source the app uses, and the major features of the app.
-If you plan on building a similar (but vastly improved) version of your IGME-235 web app project, you must provide a link to that project
+If you plan on building a similar (but significantly improved) version of your IGME-235 web app project, you must provide a link to that project
 - Site Structure:
   - the above site will be contained in a **330/project-1** folder on banjo and must have the following sub-directories (even if they are currently empty)
   - **src/** for JavaScript files